 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
 If you work in healthcare science, specialising in genetics or genomics, your salary will typically be between AfC bands 5 and 9, depending on your precise role and level of responsibility.
 As a healthcare science practitioner, you’d usually start on band 5, with opportunities to progress to more senior positions.
 Trainee clinical scientists train at band 6 level, and qualified clinical scientists are generally appointed at band 7.
-With experience and further qualifications, including Higher Specialist Scientific Training, you could apply for posts up to band 9.
+With experience and further qualifications, including Higher Specialist Scientist Training, you could apply for posts up to band 9.